 Other Dry Ice Experiments

-- Use really hot water
+- Use boiling water

 - Put dry ice into a balloon (you will need to use the pellets or break the block of ice)

-- Use ethanol & freeze a flower
+- Use ethanol & freeze a flower.

 - Use a plastic cup, plastic wrap, & rubber bands to make smoke rings